cptnapalm/docker-conanexiles/README.md

 It works for me which is pretty good as the first time I have ever touched docker was about 12 hours ago.

+The multi-instance version of the file has not been tested.

 ---
 **NOTE**